hamerski/hamerski.github.io/_pages/lab.md

 ---

-I direct the Hamerski lab, where we do student-centered research in physics and computing education.
+I direct the Hamerski lab group, where we do student-centered research in physics and computing education.
 Here are the other lab members.

 ## Graduate Students